cskinner74/DownAlert/README.md

 # DownAlert
-Python3 script to check status of a URL
+Python3 script to check status of a URL using Twilio for SMS alerting.